Disability Benefits Questionnaires (DBQs): Evidence for Your VA Disability Claim

 As part of VA’s Duty to Assist claimants in gathering information helpful for their disability cases, VA often conducts examinations called Compensation and Pension Examinations, also known as C&P Exams.
 To create a more uniform process, VA developed Disability Benefits Questionnaires (DBQs).

 Disability Benefits Questionnaires (DBQs) are downloadable forms created for veterans’ use in the evaluation process for VA disability benefits.
 Specifically, DBQs are intended to speed up the processing of claims for service-connected compensation and give veterans more control over the disability claims process.
-These forms were created to answer questions about important aspects of disability, including symptoms, severity, possible causes, and relation to other disabilities, and to capture information required under the VA Schedule of Disability Ratings found within the Code of Federal Regulations.
+These forms were created to answer questions about important aspects of disability, including symptoms, severity, possible causes, and relation to other disabilities, as well as to capture information required under the VA Schedule of Disability Ratings found within the Code of Federal Regulations.

 - Access the form online through VA’s website and download it (see changes below);